1xxAxx1/PortfolioDemo01/README.md

 ## About Me

-I’m passionate about exploring how technology can shape the future of connected and intelligent systems.
+I’m passionate about creating connected and intelligent systems by blending **software and hardware**.
-My curiosity drives me to combine **software and hardware** to build solutions that are not only functional but also adaptive to real-world challenges.

-I enjoy working on projects that involve **automation, embedded platforms, and system optimization**, where every detail matters in achieving reliability and precision.
+My interests include **automation, embedded platforms, and system optimization**, where precision and reliability are key.

-For me, technology is more than just coding or circuits—it’s about creating tools that make life smarter and more efficient.
+For me, technology goes beyond coding—it’s about building smarter, more efficient solutions.

-Looking ahead, I want to keep pushing boundaries, experimenting with emerging technologies, and contributing to innovations that bring lasting impact.
+I aim to keep exploring emerging technologies and contributing to innovations that make a real impact.

 ---